A doctor was charged in an opioids scheme. Then he tried to hire a Hells Angel to silence a witness, feds say.

 But a witness for the prosecution threatened to put him behind bars again.
-To stop the witness’s testimony, Braylovsky allegedly asked his acquaintance, who he believed to be connected to the Hells Angels, to hire a member of the motorcycle gang to intimidate or kill the witness.
+To stop the witness’s testimony, Braylovsky allegedly asked his acquaintance, whom he believed to be connected to the Hells Angels, to hire a member of the motorcycle gang to intimidate or kill the witness.

 “This guy’s gotta go,” Braylovsky allegedly told his contact.